TeamAikon/oreid/examples/_algorand/react/README.md

 To run sample code:

 - You'll need your App ID and API Key - you get them when you register your app with ORE ID
-- Populate .env file in root of project directory with your appId and apiKey (it will start with keys for a demo app)
+- Populate .env file in root of project directory with your appId and apiKey
+- OR - you can use the example app settings - copy the .env.example into a file named .env (in project root)

     ```
     cd examples/_algorand/react